 2. Stay Bright and Well-lit

 Always carry a flashlight with you when heading out to trick-or-treat.
 If your child is wearing a dark costume apply reflective tape to it to help cars and others see them.
 It is very important to stay bright and well-seen when out at night.
 Stay on the sidewalk or walking path at all times, look both ways before crossing a street and only cross at the corner.

 3. Never Trick-or-Treat Alone

 Trick-or treat with a group of friends and make sure an adult is present as your child makes their way around the planned route.
-Always have a buddy that knows where you are, plus it makes trick-or-treating more fun with friends
+Always have a buddy that knows your costume and where you are, plus it makes trick-or-treating more fun with friends.

 4. Use Face Paint, Avoid Masks